centreon/centreon-documentation/cloud/administration/resource_access.md

 * For all other users (i.e. users with a **User** or **Editor** role), administrators must define which [resources](../resources/glossary.md#resource) they can see.
 * Only administrators can access the **Resource Acces Management** screen.

 Rights are granted by creating access rules.
 You can create as many rules as you want.
-If a user is mentioned in two access rules with different rights, the less restrictive rule will be taken into account.
+If a user is mentioned in two access rules with different rights, the less restrictive rule will take precedence.

 ## Creating an access rule